alexandermeade/msu-renderer-presentation/README.md

 The issue is we still have yet to get to our end result of $\mathbb{R}^4 \to \mathbb{R}^2$

-To do this we must normalize our homogenous coordinates into $\mathbb{R}^2$ and this is done via dividing by our `w` coordinate.
+To do this, we must normalize our homogeneous coordinates into $\mathbb{R}^2$, and this is done via dividing by our `w` coordinate.
-The reason why we do this is because after we put our vertex into the projection matrix our `w` cordinate begins to encode the depth relative to the camera.
+The reason why we do this is that after we put our vertex into the projection matrix, our `w` coordinate begins to encode the depth relative to the camera.
 So dividing by `w` scales our vertex relative to the camera.

 $$